-Modules 1 and 2: teach basic electronic theory and soldering skills, passive-basic semiconductor components, simple circuits, common power components and fuses.
+Courses 1 and 2: Electronics Fundamentals teach basic electronic theory and soldering skills, passive-basic semiconductor components, simple circuits, common power components and fuses.
 Kirchoff’s Laws, AC/DC, power, energy, resistor networks, capacitor networks, inductors, transformers, switches and electronic switches, potential divider circuits, passive filters, impedance, diodes & LEDs, AC rectification, fuses, MCBs, RCDs.
 Sensors, actuators and Boolean logic are also included.

-Modules 3 and 4: teach how to interpret legislation and codes of practice when testing electrical installations.
+Courses 3 and 4: Electrical Inspection and Testing teach how to interpret legislation and codes of practice when testing electrical installations.
 The objective is understanding the requirements of BS 7671 Wiring Regulations and the Electricity at Work Act 1989, including insulation resistance polarity, earth fault loop impedance and residual current device testing.

-Module 5: considers circuit design in relation to theatre and studio, highlighting potential problems with cabling installations and how to choose and install the correct cable run – the new requirements of BS7909; 2011, the code of practice for Temporary Electrical Systems for Entertainment.
-We will also set out systems to organise the Portable Appliance Testing (PAT testing) of theatre electrical equipment and how to comply with the Electricity at Work Regulations for inspection & testing.
+Course 5: Electrical Installation and Electrical Equipment Testing (EET/PAT Testing) considers circuit design in relation to theatre and studio, highlighting potential problems with cabling installations and how to choose and install the correct cable run – the new requirements of BS7909; 2011, the code of practice for Temporary Electrical Systems for Entertainment.
+We will also set out systems to organise the In-Service Inspection & Testing of Electrical Equipment (EET/PAT testing) of theatre electrical equipment and how to comply with the Electricity at Work Regulations for inspection & testing.
 The course includes visual inspection and electrical testing; testing periods; record keeping; system of inspection and testing; selection of suitable testing instruments, inspection requirements and the need to ‘risk assess’ the requirement for inspections and test.